pmiguelpinto90/ShiftDisplay/README.md

   if the value is a float or double number, decimalPlaces has to be defined before alignment.

   `decimalPlaces`: is the number of digits following the decimal point;
-  optional and only avaiable if the value is a float or double number;
+  optional and only available if the value is a float or double number;
   if not defined, the default is 2.

 * __show()__
   * led.show()
   * led.show(time)

-  Show buffer value on the display.
+  Shows buffer value on the display.

   `led`: is a variable of type ShiftDisplay.

-  `time`: is the time in milliseconds for the value to be visible on the display;
+  `time`: is the time in milliseconds for the value to be shown on the display;
   optional; if not defined, the value is shown for a single iteration of each character.

 * __print()__